Designing a Better PPC Landing Page

 However, quality traffic is only one part of the equation.
-The other part is ensuring that your PPC landing page is optimized for the highest number of conversions.
+The other part is ensuring that your PPC landing page is optimised for the highest number of conversions.

 That is why we want to help you improve your PPC landing page to accomplish those goals.

 10 Ideas for a Better PPC Landing Page

 - Focus your landing page– The first key is to focus in on one specific topic.
 Too many marketers send visitors to the home page or some generic services page.
 That is a good way to lose conversions.

 Your landing page needs to be a continuation of the PPC ad you displayed.

 Here are the best ways to provide continuity.

 First, create a focused landing page with one objective.
 Squeeze pages are traditional examples of this type of marketing.